What Is ‘Quality’ When It Comes To A Used Car?

 Also, we have found that some popular vehicles are truly abysmal when it comes to long-term quality.

-To make this information powerful and concise, we provide simple graphs that show which used cars remain reliable as they age, which are money pits, and which are borderline cases that may give you pause.
-In this coming year we will also provide overall long-term quality ratings for the engine, transmission, and powertrain of the specific model that interests you.
+To make this information powerful and concise, we provide simple graphs that show by year and generation which used cars remain reliable as they age, which are money pits, and which are borderline cases that may give you pause.
+We also provide long-term quality ratings for the engine, transmission, and powertrain of the specific model that interests you.